deltaswapio/deltaswap/docs/operations.md

 Alternatively, you can use a managed reverse proxy like CloudFlare to terminate TLS.

 It is safe to expose the publicWeb port on signing nodes.
-For better resiliency against denial of service attacks, future phylaxd releases will include listen-only mode such that multiple phylaxd instances without guardian keys can be operated behind a load balancer.
+For better resiliency against denial of service attacks, future phylaxd releases will include listen-only mode such that multiple phylaxd instances without phylax keys can be operated behind a load balancer.

 ### Binding to privileged ports